whiteout-io/crypto-lib/README.md

 crypto-lib
 ==========

-Common crypto module for node.js and the browser
+Common crypto module for node.js and the browser.